thehapax/bitshares.foundation/_workers/2019-02-infrastructure.md

 The total costs are summarized again (marked with ~ where estimated expense)

           12 * 1,000 USD     (node maintenance fee)
-     + 12 * 10 * 100 USD ~   (node server costs)
+     + 12 * 10 * 150 USD ~   (node server costs)
      ===============================================
-     =        24,000 USD     (163,000 CNY)
+     =        30,000 USD     (203,750 CNY)

-Thus, we are asking for **163,000 CNY** for the next 12 months and keep the option to add additional servers as we grow and if economically useful.
+Thus, we are asking for **203,750 CNY** for the next 12 months and keep the option to add additional servers as we grow and if economically useful.
 Please note that this amount includes variable cost (expenses) for servers and actual hours and for those only actual expenses will be billed.
+We will also optimize existing server costs and switch hosters if necessary.

 # **Key Performance Indicator (KPI)**

-The KPIs from the last worker still apply
+The following KPIs apply

 * Availability and latency of load balanced public API servers
 * Availability of Elasticsearch access
+* Availability of Statistics overview (Grafana)

 If after 12 months, the BTS holders consider this worker a success, we intend to extend our efforts with another worker proposal to keep the deployed infrastructure up and running.

+# **Summary to the BTS holder**

+This proposal maintains the reliable infrastructure we have built with previous infrastructure proposal, lowers the maintenance fees and includes statistics (preview here http://88.198.69.93:3000, traffic can be split up in origin as well allowing identifying for-profit use according to section **Distributed Network of BitShares nodes**).
+The elastic search included in this proposal is already in use be the reference UI for account history export and other BitShares Blockchain explorers.

 # **Remark**
+* The infrastructure and servers are up and running and produce costs.
+In the case that this proposal is rejected we will decrease the performance and connectivity to reduce costs and must, after a sufficient grace period has passed, shut down the servers.
+During the grace period we will ensure that the servers are no longer used
 * Terms & Conditions of Blockchain Projects BV apply with the BitShares DAC being referred to as Client